hl7au/au-fhir-core/input/pagecontent/variance.md

 This implementation guide profiles the following resources that are not profiled in AU Base:

-For FHIR implementation guides that introduce profiles not present in AU Base or AU Core Implementation Guides, the HL7 FHIRWG recommends listing all of these profiles.
-This will assists in identifying  potential profiles for the FHIRWG to develop further.

 - Extension
   - [AU Core Sex Assigned At Birth](https://build.fhir.org/ig/hl7au/au-fhir-core/StructureDefinition-au-core-rsg-sexassignedab.html) profiles core FHIR extension [Person Recorded Sex Or Gender](http://hl7.org/fhir/StructureDefinition/individual-recordedSexOrGender)